-How origins and pools become unhealthy · Cloudflare Load Balancing
+How origins and pools become unhealthy

 - Degraded: At least one origin is unhealthy, but the pool is still considered healthy and could be receiving traffic.

-- Critical: The pool has fallen below the number of available origins specified in its Health Threshold and will not receive traffic from your load balancer (unless other pools are also unhealthy and this pool is marked as the Fallback Pool).
+- Critical: The pool has fallen below the number of available origins specified in its Health Threshold and will not receive traffic from your load balancer (unless other pools are also unhealthy and this pool is marked as the Fallback Pool ).

 - Health unknown: There are either no monitors attached to pool origins or the monitors have not yet determined origin health.

-- No health: Reserved for your load balancer's Fallback Pool.
+- No health: Reserved for your load balancer’s Fallback Pool .

 Traffic distribution

-When a pool reaches Critical health, your load balancer will begin diverting traffic according to its Steering Policy:
+When a pool reaches Critical health, your load balancer will begin diverting traffic according to its Traffic steering policy :

 Off: